timescale/docs/cloud/operations.md

 ### Fork a service
 When you a fork a service, you create an exact copy of the service, including the underlying database.
 This allows you to create a copy that you can use for testing purposes, or to prepare for a major version upgrade.
+The only difference between the original and the forked service is that the `tsdbadmin` user has a different password.

 <highlight type="important">
 You can fork services that have a status of `Running` or `Paused`.
 You cannot